Appearance

 - Server generates time-limited, content-restricted URLs

-Path Structure:
+Path structure:

-temp/uploads/{userId}/{timestamp}/{filename}- Organizes files by user and time
+temp/uploads/{userId}/{timestamp}-{uuid}/{sanitizedFilename}- Organizes files by user and upload time

 Error Handling